Why Do Gaming Laptops Look So Bad?

 8. The Cooling System Requires More Space

-On top of everything I have mentioned already, gaming laptops also require more space for cooling compared to regular laptops.
+On top of everything I have mentioned already, gaming laptops also require more cooling space than regular laptops.

 The high-end CPU allows your computer to perform at higher levels but also generates more heat as it’s working.

-An advanced cooling system requires bigger and better fans, as well as more heat sinks.
+An advanced cooling system requires bigger and better fans and more heat sinks.
 Naturally, all of these need more space on your laptop.

 As you can see, gaming laptops are advanced in several ways compared to regular laptops, but all the extra features require more room.